-Joshua Lockwood-Moran is the Assistant Curator of the Bonington Gallery in the College of Art Architecture Design and Humanities.
+Joshua Lockwood-Moran is the Assistant Curator of the Bonington Gallery at Nottingham Trent University.

 Joshua Lockwood-Moran studied Fine Art at Norwich University of the Arts from 2009 – 2012.
 During this time he assisted curator Lynda Morris on a range of exhibitions & projects including the solo exhibition Jean Genet by Marc Camille Chaimowicz at East Gallery, Norwich (later at Nottingham Contemporary and Focal Point Gallery, Southend) and Morris’ participation within Alan Kane’s solo commission Home for Orphaned Dishes at Whitechapel gallery, London.
 He also worked as a gallery assistant at Outpost Gallery in Norwich from 2010-2012.